MoonDav/arcgis-runtime-samples-dotnet/src/Desktop/ArcGISRuntime.Desktop.Samples/Samples/Security/PKIAuthenticationVB/ReadMe.md

 ##PKI Authentication - Desktop##

 This sample illustrates the use of a client certificate to access services hosted on a portal secured with Public Key Infrastructure (PKI) authentication.
-Credentials are loaded by the app using an exported certificate (.pfx) that you create and include with the app.
+Credentials are created by prompting the user to select a client certificate installed on the local machine.
 After loading the certificate, requests to the portal can be encrypted and decrypted using public key cryptography.
-The portal can then be searched for hosted items, such as web maps, to include in your app.
-Once it's loaded, the app will retain the certificate until the app is uninstalled.
+The portal can then be searched for web maps to display in the map view.

 More information about PKI and client certificates can be found at the links below:
  - [PKI - MSDN](https://msdn.microsoft.com/en-us/library/windows/desktop/bb427432(v=vs.85).aspx)